OxfordRSE/uniqplus_snake_project/steps/speed.md

 # Game speed

-The code in [this](.moving.md) vignette showed how to make a rectangle move around the screen.
+The code in [this](./moving.md) vignette showed how to make a square move around the screen.
 We want to control the rate at which this happens.
 We do this using [pygame.time.Clock()](https://www.pygame.org/docs/ref/time.html): this creates a clock object that allows us to track the amount of time and, in doing so, controls the game's frame rate.

 The second part of controlling the game speed is using the `.tick(framerate)` function, which takes as an argument the frame rate.
 This function essentially delays updating of the game in accordance with the frame rate: the faster the frame rate, the faster the rate of updates!
 Below we start with a frame rate of 10.
 But you can try smaller or larger values to see how this impacts speed.